Educator, facilitator, and program designer.

 AI Course Design

-I design AI learning experiences for organizations, teams, and faculty.
+I design AI learning experiences for colleges, organizations, teams, and support faculty to do the same.
 My courses build durable skills: systems thinking, critical judgment, and the capacity to use AI inside your own expertise.
-The course I built for the University of Denver is under consideration as a foundation for their Accelerated Bachelor of Professional Studies program.
+The course I built and teach for the University of Denver is under consideration as a foundation for their Accelerated Bachelor of Professional Studies program.
 The same pedagogy translates to corporate L&D, nonprofit capacity building, and workforce development.

 Speaking & Facilitation